StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 ➡️ [See how this is implemented in code examples](code-examples.md#2-core-definitions)

-Run StackState Agent in debug mode to return a message in the case that a wrong tracer name is used.
+Running StackState Agent in debug mode will return a message in the case that a wrong tracer name is used.
 The message will warn about an unknown instrumentation and state the tracer name that was passed to it.

 ## Span mapping requirements